tanveer-sayyed/simple_scheduler/README.md

 - Uses light weight multiprocessing to schedule jobs.
 - This package uses a 24-hour clock, only.
 - Simultaneously schedule any number of jobs.
-- Recurring jobs to be precisely sheduled.
+- Recurring jobs to be precisely scheduled.
 - Event jobs to be executed within the minute.
 - Works even when period < execution time
-- Scheduled the same function, again, with a different job_name
+- Schedule the same function, again, with a different job_name
 - On execution failure, set the number of reattempts.
 - Control the duration between each re-attempt.
-- Works only in background, hence easy to intergrate across platforms(eg. flask)
+- Works only in background, hence easy to intergrate across platforms(eg. django, flask)

 ## Install
 From [PyPi](https://pypi.org/project/simple_scheduler/) :